-Breast cancer, cancer that forms in the cells of the breasts, is the second-most common cancer diagnosed in women in the United States.
-There are a number of genetic factors that increase your risk of getting this disease, such as being female, age, race, and family history.
-Exercising, maintaining a healthy weight, and not smoking may help prevent breast cancer.
+Breast cancer is cancer that forms in the cells of the breasts.
+It is the second-most common cancer diagnosed in women in the United States.
+There are different genetic factors that increase your risk of getting breast cancer, like your sex, age, race, and family history.
+Exercising, a healthy weight, and not smoking may help prevent breast cancer.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - Breast Cancer (MedlinePlus)

-- BRCA1 and BRCA2: Cancer Risk and Genetic Testing (National Cancer Institute)
+- BRCA Mutations: Cancer Risk and Genetic Testing (National Cancer Institute)

 - Breast Cancer (Centers for Disease Control and Prevention)